 A resident individual is defined as a natural person who is domiciled in Japan or a natural person who has resided in Japan continuously for more than one year.
 Resident individuals are further classified into permanent residents and non-permanent residents.
-A non-resident individual is defined as a natural person other than a resident individual:
+A non-resident individual is defined as a natural person other than a resident individual.
+Income taxation for these groups is applied as follows: